asielh1n1/zunkernel/README.md

 * zun bundle:model:map bundle_name (Map the  tables in the specified database in the bundle config and convert to models in the model folder.
 Only for the sequelize handler)
 * zun bundle:model:drop bundle_name (Remove the database tables with the existing models in the bundle's model folder.
 Only for the sequelize handler)
 * zun bundle:command bundle_name file_name_dir:function_execute param1 param2 param_etc (Execute a function in the file with the specified direction in the console and the name of that function.
 The executed function receive the params like an array of params)
-* bundle:restapi bundle_name restapi_name (It generates an api rest, creating the necessary routing and controllers.
+* zun bundle:restapi bundle_name restapi_name (It generates an api rest, creating the necessary routing and controllers.
 If it detects a model with the same name, it generates the queries to the database with the database manager specified in the configurations.)

 ## Database driver
-###Sequelize
+### Sequelize
 ```
 npm install --save sequelize
 ```